Beyond the $10$-fold way: $13$ associative $Z_2\times Z_2$-graded superdivision algebras: Conclusions

 \section{Conclusions}

 In this paper we showed that the $7$ inequivalent ${\mathbb Z}_2$-graded superdivision algebras admit an alphabetic presentation; we extended this framework to individuate $13$ classes of equivalence of the ${\mathbb Z}_2\times{\mathbb Z}_2$-graded superdivision algebras.
 This result has implications both in mathematics and in physical applications.
 On the mathematical side we recall the investigations of \zzg structures (see, e.g., \cite{brgr} for a state of the art account of Riemannian structures on \zzg manifolds).
-On the physical side, the seemingly most promising application is the extension of the periodic table of topological insulators and superconductors to accommodate a ${\mathbb Z}_2\times {\mathbb Z}_2$ grading.
-In a forthcoming paper we will present the \zzg supercommutants, that is the algebras of \zzg matrices which (anti)commute with the \zzg superdivision algebras.
-The notion of graded supercommutant is central in extending the $10$ classes of fermionic Hamiltonians discussed in \cite{rsfl} to \zzg parafermionic Hamiltonians.
+On the physical side, the seemingly most promising application is the extension of the periodic table of topological insulators and superconductors to accommodate a ${\mathbb Z}_2\times {\mathbb Z}_2$ grading. {{It is beyond the scope of this paper to present such investigation which is left for a future work based on the notion of \zzg supercommutants (that is, the algebras of \zzg matrices which (anti)commute with the \zzg superdivision algebras).
+In this paper we presented an example illustrating how ${\mathbb Z}_2\times{\mathbb Z}_2$-graded superdivision algebras can be applied to parafermionic Hamiltonians with time-reversal and particle-hole symmetries.
 We recall that \zzg parafermions are theoretically detectable, see \cite{top1}.
-The expectation is that the \zzg parafermionic Hamiltonians induce new features which are not encoded in the $10$-fold way.
+On the experimental side, see the recent work \cite{exp}, para-oscillators have finally being investigated and engineered in the laboratory.
+It seems then feasible, both theoretically and experimentally, to use the alphabetic presentation to engineer the construction of \zzg parafermionic oscillators.
+The expectation is that the \zzg parafermionic Hamiltonians induce new features which are not encoded in the $10$-fold way. }} {{The framework of the alphabetic presentation of Clifford algebras can be extended to determine the classification of ${\mathbb Z}_2^n$-graded superdivision algebras for $n>2$ integral values.
+The investigation of the $n=3,4,\ldots$ cases is left for future works.}}

 ~

 {A.\arabic{equation}}

 ~\\ {\bf{ {Appendix A: alphabetic presentation of superdivision algebras}}} ~ ~ We extend here the alphabetic presentation (described in Section {\bf 2} for Clifford algebras) to the cases of ${\mathbb Z}_2$ and \zzg superdivision algebras.
 Any homogeneous element $g$ of a superdivision algebra is represented by an invertible real matrix which takes the form $g=M\otimes N$, where the matrix $M$ encodes the information of the grading, either ${\mathbb Z}_2$ or ${\mathbb Z}_2\times{\mathbb Z}_2$, while the matrix $N$ encodes the information of the real, complex or quaternionic structure. \\ The matrix size for $M$ is \bea &{\mathbb Z}_2{\textrm{-grading}}: ~(2\times 2);\qquad \qquad {\mathbb Z}_2\times {\mathbb Z}_2{\textrm{-grading}}: ~(4\times 4).& \eea The matrix size for $N$ is \bea &{\mathbb R}{\textrm{-series}}: ~(1\times 1);\qquad \quad {\mathbb C}{\textrm{-series}}: ~(2\times 2);\qquad \quad {\mathbb H}{\textrm{-series}}: ~(4\times 4).& \eea Concerning the ${\mathbb Z}_2$ grading, the even (odd) sector is denoted as $M_0$ ($M_1$); the nonvanishing elements are accommodated according to { {\bea \left( \right)\in M_0,&\qquad& \left( \right)\in M_1. \eea }} The tensor products of the ${\mathbb Z}_2$-graded matrices (\ref{mat22}) produce the \zzg matrices $M_{ij}$ ($ij$ denotes the grading) according to